LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 Overview
 --------

-This tool generates library, directory, file, and entity diagrams for source files and for libraries of source files using the Logtalk reflection features to collect the relevant information and a graph language for representing the diagrams.
+This tool generates library, directory, file, entity, and predicate diagrams for source files and for libraries of source files using the Logtalk reflection API to collect the relevant information and a graph language for representing the diagrams.
 Limited support is also available for generating diagrams for Prolog module applications.
 It's also possible in general to generate predicate cross-referencing diagrams for plain Prolog files.